dustlang/dustlib_k/README.md

-# dustlib_k – K‑Regime Library for Dust
+# dustlib-k – K‑Regime Library for Dust

 **dustlib_k** is the K‑regime standard library for the Dust Programming Language (DPL).
 It builds upon the core library `dustlib` to provide